960 W. First St.

 - Recreation Trail Access - connections to Recreation Trail along the Big Thompson River

-Parking is available on-site at 960 W. 1st St. and 970 W. 1st St. Parking is also available at the Thompson School District building at 800 S. Taft Ave, with access via Ryan's Gulch Trail.
-Walk-in access via Mineral Trail is available at Carlisle Drive entrance, and via the trail at 715 S. Roosevelt (Railroad Ave).
+Parking is available on-site at 960 W. First St. and 970 W. First St. Parking is also available at the Thompson School District building at 800 S. Taft Ave, with access via Ryan's Gulch Trail.
+Walk-in access is available via Mineral Trail at Carlisle Drive entrance, and via the trail at 715 S. Roosevelt (Railroad Ave).

-The "Milkweed for Monarchs" planting project on May 12, 2018 was a great success!
-Twenty-five volunteers helped plant 2,500 showy milkweed (Asclepias speciosa) seeds, to provide habitat for monarch butterflies.
+The "Milkweed for Monarchs" planting projects in 2016 and 2018 were a great success!
+Volunteers helped plant 4,000 showy milkweed (Asclepias speciosa) and swamp milkweed (Asclepias incarnata) to provide habitat for monarch butterflies.
 The ongoing project is sponsored by the Loveland Initiative for Monarch Butterflies (LIMB).
 Thank you volunteers!

 What is River's Edge Natural Area?